Childhood cataract: Causes

 Most cases of childhood cataracts, both unilateral and bilateral, are idiopathic in nature.
 Congenital infections including Toxoplasma, Rubella, Cytomegalovirus (CMV), Herpes, and Syphilis can cause childhood cataracts.
 The most common congenital infection to cause congenital cataracts is Rubella.
 Rubella is especially common, with a higher incidence in India.
 Rubella is characterized by a triad of features: congenital cataracts, sensorineural hearing loss, and patent ductus arteriosus (a congenital heart condition).

 Trauma can cause cataracts in childhood.
 There are different types of traumatic injury that cause cataracts in different parts of the world.
 Child abuse may cause traumatic injury to the eye and cataracts.
 Open globe injuries are more often associated with cataracts than closed globe injuries.
 The leading cause of these open globe injuries are bow and arrow injuries.

 Genetics

 Childhood cataracts are hereditary in 8.3% to 25% of cases.
 Of which, 75% of cases are inherited in an autosomal dominant fashion.
 The diagnosis of childhood cataracts are associated with other eye abnormalities in 27% of cases and associated with systemic abnormalities/findings in 22% of cases.

 Congenital cataracts are typically inherited in an autosomal dominant pattern with incomplete inheritance.
-There are multiple different genetic disorders associated with congenital cataracts: Norrie disease (X-linked recessive inheritance), Nance-Horan syndrome (X-linked recessive inheritance), Down's syndrome (also associated with other eye abnormalities like nystagmus and strabismus), and Lowe syndrome (X-linked inheritance).
+There are multiple different genetic disorders associated with congenital cataracts: Norrie disease (X-linked recessive inheritance), Nance-Horan syndrome (X-linked recessive inheritance), Down syndrome (also associated with other eye abnormalities like nystagmus and strabismus), and Lowe syndrome (X-linked inheritance).
 Galactosemia is often associated with congenital cataracts.